danielbaleanu/stabilisation-platform/README.md

 1. **Check Out the Electrical Diagram**: There you will find all the components that are needed for this project.

-2. **Design and Print a Housing of Your Taste**: Check out the housing pictures in the repository for housing ideas.
+2. **Design and Print a Housing of Your Own Taste**: Check out the housing pictures in the repository for housing ideas.

 3. **Mount and Wire the Components According to the Electrical Diagram**: Follow the electrical diagram and wire accordingly.